yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 :notebook: The sentence,

-> The only value an **undef** data type has is the unquoted `undef` and it is not used for parameter data typing by itself.
+> The only value an `undef` data type has is the unquoted `undef` and it is not used for parameter data typing by itself.
 This is because enforcing the absence of a value would have no purpose.

 Could be written,

-> The value of an **undef** data type is the unquoted keyword `undef` and it is not used for parameter data typing by itself; enforcing the absence of a value has no purpose.
+> The value of an `undef` data type is the unquoted keyword `undef` and it is not used for parameter data typing by itself; enforcing the absence of a value has no purpose.

-The code example for the boolean class `exampleapp` is missing the `$` variable prefix.
+The code example for the boolean class `exampleapp` is missing the `$` variable prefix for `$manage_users`.

 It should be formatted: